chrisekelley/coconut/README.md

 ## Setup

 The pouch.watchr script compiles your coffeescripts automatically.
 The npm start task (see package.json) runs this task for you.
+See the Pouch watchr section below for details and dependencies.

 This app is designed to sync with a central server for configuration data.
 Create another couch called coconut-central.
 Upload samplejson/coconut.config to it.